rottencandy/website/content/blog/retroshare-1.md

----
++++
-title: "A new Web Interface for Retroshare"
+title = "A new Web Interface for Retroshare" description = "A post about the reason behind creating a new web interface for Retroshare." date = 2019-05-23 slug = "a-new-web-interface-for-retroshare"
-date: 2019-05-23
-draft: false
-toc: false
-images:
-tags:
-  - GSOC
-  - Retroshare
-  - Mithril
----
++++

 > This is a mirror of a [post](https://blog.freifunk.net/2019/05/23/a-new-web-interface-for-retroshare) I wrote on the [Freifunk blog](https://blog.freifunk.net).